JavaScript SDK Reference

 • AUTHORIZE: The merchant intends to authorize a payment and place funds on hold after the customer makes a payment.
 Authorized payments are guaranteed for up to 3 days but are available to capture for up to 29 days.
 After the 3-day honor period, the original authorized payment expires and you need to re-authorize the payment.
 You need to make a separate request to capture payments on demand.
 This intent isn't supported when you have more than 1 purchase_unit within your order.

 • purchase_units: Required.
 An array of purchase units.
 Each purchase unit establishes a contract between a payer and the payee.
 Each purchase unit represents either a full or partial order that the payer intends to purchase from the payee.
-See purchase unit request object definition for additional information.
+See purchase unit request object definitionarrow-up-right for additional information.

 createSubscription